zjugxz/zjugxz.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper “Asclepius ”on earable sensing was accepted by <strong>ACM MobiCom 2024 !</strong>
+Our paper "Asclepius" on earable sensing was accepted by <strong>ACM MobiCom 2024 !</strong>